 Does being the longest even matter?

-In 2007, Brazilian researchers announced they had identified a new source but also a new mouth which would make the Amazon 4,225 miles (6,800 kilometers) long, toppling the Nile as the longest river.
+In 2007, Brazilian researchers announced they had identified a new source and a new mouth, measuring the Amazon 4,225 miles (6,800 kilometers) long and toppling the Nile as the longest river.
 The mouth of the Amazon is traditionally thought to be located on the north side of the Marajó Island, which is about the size of Switzerland.
-The rather hefty area means which side of the island the mouth is on can matter a lot when measuring the Amazon’s length.
-The Brazilian study, which was not peer-reviewed and immediately proved controversial, put the mouth on the south side of the island toward the Pará River then out into the ocean.
+The rather hefty area means that the side of the island the mouth is on can matter a lot when measuring the Amazon’s length.
+The Brazilian study, which was not peer-reviewed and immediately proved controversial, put the mouth on the south side of the island to the Pará River then out into the ocean.
 After more recent studies, experts seem to agree that, although there’s indeed some of the Amazon’s water in the Pará, the latter river is distinct from the Amazon.
-The Nile is still king for now but as new sources are discovered and mouth areas are redefined, the crown could get swapped between the two rivers — and possibly more than once.
+The Nile is still king for now, but as new sources are discovered and mouth areas are redefined, the crown could get swapped between the two rivers — and possibly more than once.

-At the end of the day, though, maybe being ‘the longest river’ doesn’t even matter all that much.
+At the end of the day, ‘the longest river’ title doesn’t even matter all that much.
 As the constant juggling of measurements throughout the centuries show, there will always be some researcher or team that will claim they’ve made some more precise readings.
-Of course, they will, because there’s such a thing as the coastline paradox which basically says measuring something with a complex geometry, such as a coastline, is not possible because the length actually increases the more granular the measurement gets.
+And of course they will — the coastline paradox states that measuring something with a complex geometry, such as a coastline is not possible because the length actually increases the more granular the measurement gets.
 Huh?
-I know that sounds shocking but this counterintuitive concept has been proven mathematically and arises from the properties of fractal-like geometries, which includes rivers.
-Rivers have a lot of curves and the more you zoom in, the more bends and twists you’ll register.
+I know that sounds shocking, but this counterintuitive concept has been proven mathematically and arises from the properties of fractal-like geometries, which includes rivers.
+Rivers have a lot of curves and the more you zoom in, the more bends and twists you see.